incrediblesound/adventure/README.md

 # Adventure

-This is a simple variation on Dungeons and Dragons I made for my four year old daughter.
+A simple fantasy role-playing game for ages 4+.

 ## Tips for Gameplay
 The game requires a coin for d2 and a regular six sided die for d6.
 The DM can find a fun coin